stefanocoretta/panman/MANUAL.md

 them, and internal links will be adjusted accordingly.
 For example, a header with identifier `foo` in `subdir/file1.txt` will have its identifier changed to `subdir__file1.txt__foo`.

-In addition, a Div with an identifier based on the filename will be added around the file’s content, so that internal links to the filename will point to this Div’s identifier.

 `-F` *PROGRAM*, `--filter=`*PROGRAM*
 Specify an executable to be used as a filter transforming the pandoc AST